 The 1999 legislative session saw relatively minor changes to the Oregon workers' compensation system.
 However, SB 460 repealed most sunsets placed by SB 369 in 1995.
-One exception to the sunset repeal is the exclusiveremedy provision.
+One exception to the sunset repeal was the exclusive-remedy provision.
 With limited exception, workers' compensation is the sole remedy for covered workers with injuries and illnesses that arise out of and in the course of their employment.
-The legislature directed the Workers' Compensation Division to commission a study on the effects of and the costs and savings to the Oregon workers' compensation system of major-contributing-cause and combinedcondition provisions.
-The sunset was extended until December 31, 2004.
+The Legislature directed the Workers' Compensation Division to commission a study on the effects of and the costs and savings to the Oregon workers' compensation system of major-contributing-cause and combined-condition provisions.
+The sunset was extended until Dec.
+31, 2004.